Master of Marine Science and Management

 About this course

 The curriculum is strongly influenced by the needs of industry and potential employers.
-It has both a theoretical and a practical focus, with field studies in a range of coastal and marine environments, including the Solitary Islands Marine Park at Coffs Harbour.
+It has both a theoretical and a practical focus, with field studies in a range of coastal and marine environments, including the Solitary Islands Marine Park.

-The degree is designed so that students can integrate studies with their existing employment and focuses on quality science and best practice professional skill.
+The degree enables students to integrate studies with their existing employment and focuses on quality science and best practice professional skills.
 The degree is ideal for those seeking to develop careers in fields such as:

 - Marine management and ecology

 - Industry research into sustainable practices

 The course focuses on the sustainability and management or a range of marine ecosystems.
 Specialist marine units include marine ecosystem management, survey design, marine communities, marine mammals, global climate change, marine pollution, coral reefs and marine research projects.

 Assessment varies for each unit and generally comprises a mix of assessment types, including laboratory- and readings-based assignments, seminar presentations, field and practical investigation reports, and formal practical and written examinations.

 Units at the National Marine Sciences Centre in Coffs Harbour are taught in intensive mode, usually over a three-week session which includes a residential period for face-to-face lectures, practicals and field trips to put theory into practice.